justinchowsound/ReaperScripts/README.md

-Some Reaper Scripts for Sound Design and Game Audio!
+Some Reaper Scripts - may be created with AI